ABMS provides you with easy and user-friendly ONLINE SUBMISSION OF ARTICLES on its web site.

 Hemodynamics III: the ups and downs of hemodynamics [computer program].
 Version 2.2.
 Orlando (FL): Computerized Educational Systems; 1993.

 Submit 2 hard copies on high-quality laser printer paper or bond paper.
-For best possible reproduction, avoid using shading or dotted patterns; if unavoidable, submit this type of illustration in the form of a glossy photograph for best results.
+For the best possible reproduction, avoid using shading or dotted patterns; if unavoidable, submit this type of illustration in the form of a glossy photograph for best results.
 Use thick, solid lines and bold, solid type.
 Place lettering on a white background; avoid reverse type (white lettering on a dark background).
 Illustrations (three complete sets of glossy prints) should be numbered in the order of their mention in the text and should be marked lightly on the back with the first author’s last name and an arrow to indicate the top edge.
-Special charges will be made by the publisher for publishing figures in color.
 Before publication the corresponding author will be sent a cost estimate; at that time he or she may decide to pay the costs or print the illustration in black and white.
 Only good photographic prints of original drawings should be supplied.
 All lettering must be done professionally.
 Do not send original artwork, x-ray films, or ECG tracings.
 Glossy photographs are preferred; good black-and-white contrast is essential.
-Preferred size for submitted illustrations is 5 x 7 inches.
+The preferred size for submitted illustrations is 5 x 7 inches.
 Suitable figure legends should be typewritten double spaced on a separate sheet of paper and included at the end of the manuscript.
-If a figure has been taken from previously copyrighted material, the legend must give full credit to the original source and letters of permission must be submitted with the manuscript.
-Articles appear in both the print and online versions of the Journal, and wording of the letter should specify permission in all forms and media.
+If a figure has been taken from previously copyrighted material, the legend must give full credit to the source, and letters of permission must be submitted with the manuscript.
+Articles appear in both the print and online versions of the Journal, and the wording of the letter should specify permission in all forms and media.
 Failure to get electronic permission rights may result in the images not appearing in the online version.
 Illustrations cannot be returned by the publisher.
 Figures may be submitted in electronic format.
 All images should be at least 5 inches wide.
 Graphics software such as Photoshop and Illustrator, not presentation software such as PowerPoint, CorelDraw, or Harvard Graphics, should be used in the creation of the art.
 Color images need to be CMYK, at least 300 DPI, and be accompanied by a digital color proof, not a color laser print or color photocopy.
 Please include hardware and software information, in addition to the file names.

 Tables should be self-explanatory and numbered in Roman numerals in the order of their mention in the text.
 Provide a brief title for each.
 Type each double-spaced on a separate page.
 Abbreviations should be defined in a double-spaced footnote at the end of the table.
 If any material in a table or a table itself has been taken from previously copyrighted material, a double paced footnote must give full credit to the original source and permission of the author and publisher must be obtained.
 Send letters of permission to the Editor with the manuscript.